tjhickey724/compiler_design/notes/lex/nfa2regex.md

 # Converting a NFA to a Regular Expression

 In this note we sketch an algorithm for converting an NFA to a regular expression.
+This is not an essential step in creating a Lexical Analyzer but does help show that the languages accepted by regular expressions and NFAs are the same.
+It can also make it easier to understand what the NFA accepts.

 The key idea is to transform it by steps into a Generalized NFA (GNFA) where the edges are labelled with regular expressions.
 We can then show how to eliminate duplicate edges (between the same two states) and eliminate